amberrignell/Sugarwizard-backend/README.md

 * Create and return a JWT token with the user id as the payload

 - Post /signup ==> calls createUser:
+  {
+  "email": "",
+  "password": "",
+  "insulinRatio": 1,
+  "carbRatio": 1
+  }

-* check if there is an existing user with that email
+- check if there is an existing user with that email
-* hash the password with bcrypt and set the hash as the password’s value
+- hash the password with bcrypt and set the hash as the password’s value
-* create a user using the user model
+- create a user using the user model
-* Save the user
+- Save the user
-* Create a token using JWT
+- Create a token using JWT
-* Return the token
+- Return the token

-- Put /store-data —> calls authentication middleware and updateUser
+* Put /store-data —> calls authentication middleware and updateUser {
+  "glucose_reading": 1,
+  "time": ""
+  }

-- Get /profile —> calls authentication middleware and getUserById
+* Get /profile —> calls authentication middleware and getUserById